bursonic/driveMalta/Cars/Accidents.md

 ###4656 - CARS13.27

-Which TWO things should you do when a front tyre bursts?
+Which two things should you do when a front tyre bursts?

 1. Let the vehicle roll to a stop
 2. **Grip the steering wheel firmly**